-- 8. Adverse Working Conditions (7.0%): The physical conditions surrounding the job that are beyond the employee's control, but affect the employee's wellbeing. - 9.
-Technology in the Organization: This factor considers the extent to which the employee utilizes and supports technology, enhancing efficiency and communication. - B. Salary Survey This element determines how selected jobs (benchmarks) stand in comparison to similar jobs in the public market with consideration for population, position definitions, organizational composition and the City's basic pay policy.
-It is the City's policy to maintain pay levels that are equitable to retain and attract qualified employees without taking the lead in initiating wage spirals.
-The City seeks to strike a proper balance between these two extremes.
-The principle source of wage information is the annual benchmark position survey conducted by the Human Resources Director.
+- 8. Adverse Working Conditions (7.0%): The physical conditions surrounding the job that are beyond the employee's control, but affect the employee's well-being. - 9.
+Technology in the Organization: This factor considers the extent to which the employee utilizes and supports technology, enhancing efficiency and communication. - B. Salary Survey This element determines how selected jobs (benchmarks) stand in comparison to similar jobs in the public market with consideration for population, position definitions, organizational composition and the Library's basic pay policy.
+It is the Library's policy to maintain pay levels that are equitable to retain and attract qualified employees without taking the lead in initiating wage spirals.
+The Library seeks to strike a proper balance between these two extremes.
+The principle source of wage information is the annual benchmark position survey conducted by the City Human Resources Director.
 It should be understood that this survey is based on comparison of similar benchmark jobs, and not identical titles.
-(Each job is examined to insure that the essential duties are similar, not just the title.) - C. Position description maintenance It is a mistake to think that the job evaluation plan is an automatic device which will run itself.
+(Each job is examined to insure that the essential duties are similar, not just the title.) - C. Position Description Maintenance It is a mistake to think that the Job Evaluation Plan is an automatic device which will run itself.
 Job content changes, newly created jobs, out-of-line rates, and other pressures develop to force constant review.
-Here are some factors which could lead to job description changes: - 1.
+Here are some factors that could lead to job description changes: - 1.
 Addition or abolishment of a major function. - 2.
 Reorganization of a major function that combines various activities (such as establishment of a central stenographic pool and the elimination of secretarial positions). - 3.
 Splitting of a function (such as changing from a generalized building inspection program to specialized inspections requiring separate electrical, plumbing and structural specialist.) - 4.
 Addition or change of methods (such as from hand to machine, or from one kind of machine to another.
 Would not include change from a typewriter to a word processor.) - 5.
 Gradual growth of a position with substantial permanent addition or change in duties and responsibilities.
-(An example would be a position that grows from one involving simple stenographic assignments to a full-fledged secretarial position as the incumbent is given greater and more complex responsibilities). - 6.
-Growth of an organization to a point where more levels of supervision are required or where separate staff units and specialists are needed. - 7.
-Although position descriptions should be broad in content, the need to pinpoint selection of an employee who can perform without further training may justify dividing a broad description into a number of more specialized ones.
-On the
+(An example would be a position that grows from one involving simple stenographic assignments to a full-fledged secretarial position with the incumbent being given greater and more complex responsibilities). - 6.
+Growth of the organization to a point where more levels of supervision are required or separate staff units and specialists are needed.